It took me a long time to overcome my gluten addiction.

 I was grumpy and stressed out.
 I remember snapping at someone who didn’t deserve to be snapped at.
 I wasn’t my best self.

 I was exhausted.
 I had a long list of things I needed to research.
 Is Zyrtec gluten-free?
 Is my mascara gluten-free?
-Could I get a gluten-free meal at Chilis?
+Could I eat gluten-free at Chilis?
 Could I still eat oatmeal?
 These were the kinds of things I worried about.

 I was overwhelmed.
 Everyone seemed to have an opinion on what I could eat, couldn’t eat, what vitamins and supplements I needed, what I needed to do, etc. I was on information overload.

-I realize now that I was going through my own personal addiction recovery program.
+I realize now that I was going through my own personal gluten addiction recovery program.

 According to Dr. William Davis, author of The Wheat Belly, wheat is an opiate.
 He says, “Wheat is addictive in the sense that there is a distinct withdrawal syndrome characterized by overwhelming fatigue, mental “fog,” inability to exercise, even depression that lasts several days, occasionally several weeks.”